 The Vicious Cycle

 Fixes create dependencies (e.g., overtime culture), morale dips (employees hate chaos), quality slips further (fatigued teams err more), customers leave.
 Profits shrink as costs balloon.
+When this cycle compounds far enough, you're facing sharks in the water — a business crisis that requires a fundamentally different response than operational fixes.
 Break it by diagnosing systems, not symptoms.

 Diagnosing Your Operations Health